How Do I Test Backups?

 The ultimate way to test backups, of course, is exactly what you ended up doing: performing a full restore of an image backup.

-A full restore is the most important to have work, since it’s what can save you from almost any problem.
+A full restore is the most important backup to have work because it can save you from almost any problem.
 Malware infection?
 Restore to an image created before the infection, and it’s gone.
 Disk failure?
 Replace the drive, restore the most recent image, and you’re up and working again.

-The problem for testing backups is that a full restore is really, really risky.
+The problem with testing backups is that a full restore is risky.

-The very restore you took to be able to fix the failure is the restore your test just discovered doesn’t work!
+The very backup you took to be able to fix the failure is the restore your test just discovered doesn’t work!

 Here’s my approach to testing backups.